ImKavo/WebScrapper/README.md

 WebScrapper a pretty easy to set up on your device.

 # PYTHON
-    1. Clone this repository on your device.
+    1. Clone this repository into your device.
     2. Open project terminal and type: python -m pip install -r requirements.txt
     3. Create a db_config.py file in project folder and type some important variables in: host = '127.0.0.1' # or another IP if you using host